Iri25/hotel-management/README.md

 - user can leave a feedback (services, cleanliness, etc)

 ## Specifications:
-- the application has stored all hotels with their coordinates, rooms, and the price for each room in a database.
-The data is read from a given json file(see the json example below)
+- the application has stored all hotels with their coordinates, rooms, and the price for each room in a database
 - a hotel can have: single room , double room, suite room or matrimonial room which vary by price
 - for a user to receive all the nearby hotels the following position calculation must be implemented: